CSC207-UofT/course-project-group-051/src/Phase1/DesignDocument.md

 ### Problems
 * Healthy communication between _all_ team members
 * Using ideas from other CSC courses that other members do not know/understand
-* Code smells: data clumps, dead code, duplicate code
+* Code smells: dead code, duplicate code, comments (particularly Controller.java), long method, switch-statements
   * Result of lack of due diligence when merging, old code not being removed, and the aftermath of refactoring
 * Creating multiple branches, but not fully merging to update main with all effective code from the individual branches
 * The largest setback was due to lack of communication which lead to dead code, gaps in clean architecture, and wasted